Puyang Zhejiang, China Travel Guide

 Witness the skilled craftsmanship of Pujiang's renowned crystal industry.

-Explore traditional architecture and rural customs in well-preserved settlements.
+Explore traditional architecture and rural customs in well-lit-preserved settlements.

-Engage with community celebrations that showcase local heritage.
+Engage with community celebrations which feature local heritage.

 Savor Jinhua ham and Pujiang tofu skin, staples of the local diet.